Bullard House: History

 The house has seen a variety of uses.
 When first built, it was used as a shop by John Pollard, Jr. At some point in the 1790s a tavern business was added, either by Pollard or one of the subsequent owners.
 It continued in use as a tavern until 1813, when Solomon Howe moved that business to a new building across the street.
 This house was then divided into two housing units, which were sold separately.
 The east side was mostly occupied by tenants for the next 150 years.
 The west side would be principally occupied by members of the Bullard family, who operated a smithy on the site for about 120 years.
 The two sides came under a single owner in 1941, but the units remained separate.
 The property was sold to the town in 1996, and now serves as a local history museum.

 The house was listed on the National Register of Historic Places in 2011.

+In popular culture

+The house featured as a location in the 1979 film The Europeans, a Merchant Ivory adaptation of the Henry James novel of the same name.